Mariam-Mantidze/team-1-invoice-app/README.md

 - [React Hook-Forms Documendation](https://react-hook-form.com/get-started)

-Thank you for using the Invoice Management Application!
+Thank you!
 If you have any questions or feedback, feel free to open an issue or reach out.